-This Black Forest Baked Oatmeal is a healthy version of the original cake.
-Celebrate the holidays with this fun breakfast (or healthy dessert).
+This Black Forest Baked Oatmeal is full of chocolate and cherry goodness.
+It's a healthy breakfast version of the original cake.

 Black Forest Baked Oatmeal Nutrition

 My Black Forest Baked Oatmeal can either be a festive breakfast or healthy dessert - either way it's tasty.
 The oats are filling and provide fiber, protein and complex carbohydrates.

 Sure this might be a bit of an indulgence for breakfast with the maple syrup and coconut whipped cream topping but what fun is being perfect all the time?
 It's the holiday season!